mrbll48/note-taker/readme.md

 ## Installation

 1. In the terminal run npm i express.
-2. run npm i path.
+2. In the terminal run npm i path.
-3. run npm i fs.
+3. In the terminal run npm i fs.
-4. run npm i uuid.
+4. In the terminal run npm i uuid.

 ## Usage